rnanosaur/rnanosaur.github.io/_docs/02-bill-of-materials.md

 ## Screw set

-NanoSaur use a short set of M2 screw, you can buy a set a set
+NanoSaur use a short set of M2 screw, you can buy a set

 | Quantity | Part                        | Notes |
 |:--------:|-----------------------------|-------|